prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 ```
 <br>

-The scores in the confusion matrix above mean:

-* True negatives (upper left)  : The number of applications that were rejected that the model accurately predicted were rejected.
-* False negatives (bottom left): The number of applications that were approved that the model inaccurately predicted were rejected.
-* False positives (upper right): The number of applications that were rejected that the model inaccurately predicted were approved.
-* True positives (bottom right): The number of applications that were approved that the model accurately predicted were approved.
+* Accuracy: We have an accuracy of around 0.917.
+This suggests that our model is correctly classifying around 91.7% of instances.

+* Precision: Precision measures how many of the predicted positive instances are actually positive.
+With a precision of around 0.921, it means that about 92.1% of the instances predicted as positive by our model are truly positive.

+* Recall: Recall, also known as sensitivity or true positive rate, indicates how many of the actual positive instances our model is capturing.
+With a recall of around 0.947, it means that our model is correctly identifying about 94.7% of the actual positive instances.

+* F1 Score: The F1 score is the harmonic mean of precision and recall and provides a balanced view of a model's performance.
+With an F1 score of around 0.934, it indicates that the model is achieving a balanced trade-off between precision and recall.

-Since our data is somewhat imbalanced, looking at these metrics rather than just Classification Accuracy on it’s own - is a good idea, and gives us a much better understanding of what our predictions mean!
+Since our data is *somewhat* imbalanced, looking at these metrics rather than just Classification Accuracy on it’s own - is a good idea, and gives us a much better understanding of what our predictions mean!
 We will use these same metrics when applying other models for this task, and can compare how they stack up.

 <br>